arnavkamra14/cse15l-lab-reports/Week 5/lab-report-3-week-5.md

 government/About_LSC/ODonnell_et_al_v_LSCdecision.txt lines 58-69/130 45%
 ```
 **Why It's Useful:**
-* The `-M` option for `less` shows a lot more information about the file when reading it, similar to the `more` command.
-* This option is useful for providing information about the file as its being processed, such as the lines currently being read and the percentage of the file that has been read so far.
-* Without this option there is no way to know how much of the file has been read.
+* Without this option there is no way to know how much of the file has been read while in the `less ` window.
 ---

 ## *less* command-line option 3: -S